lisy09/k8s-project-template/dev-docs/docs_src/guide/cicd-basic.md

 ### After Deploy

-After deploy, you can check `Argo CD Server` Web UI from [http://localhost/argo-cd](http://localhost/argo-cd) or the host you specify.
+After deploy, you can check `Argo CD Server` Web UI. from [http://localhost/cicd/argo-cd](http://localhost/cicd/argo-cd) or the host you specify.

 You can check the initial `username` & `password` by following the [official documents](https://argo-cd.readthedocs.io/en/stable/getting_started/#4-login-using-the-cli)